-- 1. Directors shall be entitled, in such capacity, to receive the remuneration fixed by the Board of Directors and, where appropriate, by the General Meeting of Shareholders, within their respective purview, in accordance with the provisions of the Articles of Association and of these Regulations, and in accordance with the remuneration policy approved by the General Meeting of Shareholders, in the terms provided by statute.
-The Board of Directors shall submit such policy to the Annual General Meeting for approval, at least every three financial years, without prejudice to such cases where a higher length of time is required. - 2.
-Within the limits provided in the Articles of Association, the Board of Directors shall strive for the remuneration of directors to be in reasonable proportion to the weight of the Company, its financial situation at any given time and the benchmark standards of comparable companies.
+- 1. Directors shall be entitled, in such capacity, to receive the remuneration fixed by the board of directors and, where appropriate, by the General Meeting of Shareholders, within their respective purview, in accordance with the provisions of the Articles of Association and of these Regulations, and in accordance with the remuneration policy approved by the General Meeting of Shareholders, pursuant to statutory terms.
+The board of directors shall submit such policy to the General Meeting of Shareholders for approval, at least every three years, without prejudice to such cases where a higher length of time is required. - 2.
+Within the limits provided in the Articles of Association, the board of directors shall strive for the remuneration of directors to be in reasonable proportion to the weight of the Company, its financial situation at any given time and the benchmark standards of comparable companies.
 The remuneration system established should aim to promote the Company's long-term return and sustainability and include the required safeguards to prevent an excessive risk-taking and the reward of poor results.
-Likewise, the Board of Directors shall take into account the dedication of the directors to the Company and shall ensure that the remuneration of non-executive directors is such so as to offer incentives to their dedication, without compromising their independence.

-3. The remuneration described in the foregoing paragraph shall be compatible with and independent of the remuneration of such Board members who discharge executive duties pursuant to the contracts executed for such purposes between the director and the Company, for the discharge of such duties.

-Such contracts shall be in line with the directors' remuneration policy approved by the General Meeting of Shareholders and they shall cover all the grounds whereby directors may receive a remuneration for the discharge of executive duties, including, where appropriate the eventual compensation for the early termination of such duties and the amounts to be paid by the Company as insurance premium or contribution to savings or retirement plans.
+Likewise, the board of directors shall take into account the dedication of the directors to the Company and shall ensure that the remuneration of non-executive directors is such so as to offer incentives to their dedication, without compromising their independence. - 3.
+The remuneration described in the foregoing paragraph shall be compatible with and independent of the remuneration of such board members who discharge executive duties pursuant to the contracts executed for such purposes between the director and the Company, for the discharge of such duties. - Such contracts shall be in line with the directors' remuneration policy approved by the General Meeting of Shareholders, and they shall cover all the grounds whereby directors may receive a remuneration for the discharge of executive duties, including, where appropriate the eventual compensation for the early termination of such duties and the amounts to be paid by the Company as insurance premium or contribution to savings or retirement plans.

-It is incumbent on the Board of Directors to fix the remuneration of executive directors for the performance of their executive duties and to approve, pursuant to the majority rule required by statute, the contracts between the executive directors and the Company, which must be in line with the remuneration policy approved by the General Meeting of Shareholders
+It is incumbent on the board of directors to fix the remuneration of executive directors for the performance of their executive duties and to approve, pursuant to the majority rule required by statute, the contracts between the executive directors and the Company, which must be in line with the remuneration policy approved by the General

+Meeting of Shareholders.

-- 4. The Board of Directors shall approve every year, on the proposal of the Remuneration Committee, the Annual Report on the Remuneration of Directors which shall include full, accurate and understandable information about the compensation policy of the Company approved by the Board of Directors for the current year, as well as, where appropriate, the expected policy for years to come.
-Such report shall also include a comprehensive summary addressing the enforcement of the compensation policy during the year, as well as a breakdown of individual remunerations accrued by each of the Directors, separating fixed remuneration from variable remuneration and underscoring the remaining relevant terms of the employment agreements of those who discharge senior management duties as executive directors. - 5.
-The Annual Report on the Remuneration of Directors shall be disclosed and put to the advisory say- on- pay vote of the Annual General Meeting of Shareholders as a separate agenda item.
+- 4. The board of directors shall approve every year, on the proposal of the Remuneration Committee, the Annual Report on the Remuneration of Directors which shall include full, accurate and understandable information about the compensation policy of the Company approved by the board of directors for the current year, as well as, where appropriate, the expected policy for years to come.
+Such report shall also include a comprehensive summary addressing the enforcement of the compensation policy during the year, as well as a breakdown of individual remunerations accrued by each director, separating fixed remuneration from variable remuneration and underscoring the remaining relevant terms of the employment agreements of those who discharge senior management duties as executive directors. - 5.
+The Annual Report on the Remuneration of Directors shall be disclosed and put to the advisory say- on- pay vote of the General Meeting of Shareholders of Shareholders as a separate agenda item.

-CHAPTER IX.
-DIRECTORS' DUTIES
+Chapter IX.
+Directors' duties